 Enabling time-coded notes

 If you want reviewers to be able to leave time-coded notes on your review page, make sure you have notes enabled in your review page settings.
-Click the gear icon in the top right corner of your review page, activate the “Allow notes on this review page" setting, and hit "Save."
+Click the dotted menu icon near the top right corner of your review page, activate the “Allow notes on this review page" setting, and hit "Save."
 You will receive an email notification whenever a note is left on one of your review pages.